Lightning-AI/pytorch-lightning/docs/source/common/optimizers.rst

 .. warning::
    Before 1.2, ``optimizer.step()`` was calling ``optimizer.zero_grad()`` internally.
-   From 1.2, it is left to the users expertise.
+   From 1.2, it is left to the user's expertise.

 .. tip::
    * ``self.optimizers()`` will return :class:`~pytorch_lightning.core.optimizer.LightningOptimizer` objects.
 You can